 - The ability to schedule surveys and active tasks for your participants.

-NSSecureCodingprotocol, and sample code exists outside the framework for serializing objects to JSON.
+NSSecureCodingprotocol, and sample code exists protocol, and sample code exists outside the framework for serializing objects to JSON.

 You are responsible for complying with applicable law for each territory in which the app is made available.